aknierim/cosmic_messenger_origin/README.md

 ```
 to build the graphic.
 An installation of TeXLive is required.

+> [!IMPORTANT]
+> Due to the way TikZ handles shadings, some PDF viewers do not display the shadings and color gradients
+> in this graphic.
+The same applies for printers.
+To circumvent this, please convert the PDFs to PNGs
+> using the `convert_png` target of the Makefile.
+Per default this will create PNGs with a DPI value of
+> 600. For higher resolutions change the value accordingly.

 ## Citation
 If you want to include this graphic in a project or scientific work, refer to the Zenodo DOI above or cite it as follows:
 ```